Irma McClaurin: Education and career

+Work

+In Women of Belize: Gender and Change in Central America (1996), McClaurin's ethnography research highlights important aspects of Belizean culture.
+The gender socialization, gender inequality, traditional practices, and the enculturation seen among women.
+The book includes some of the most personal, intimate stories of women's upbringing within the culture.

+In Black Women: Visible and Heard, McClaurin establishes her goals toward the Black Feminist Archive.
+Her vision was to lead future students to reflect on some of the most historical, and impactful events that Black African women went through, following racial injustice, diversity, and how they were seen to society.

 Recognition

 McClaurin won the Gwendolyn Brooks Literary Award for Poetry in 1975.

 In 2015, the Black Press of America named a column by McClaurin, "A Black mother weeps for America: Stop killing our Black sons!", as the best in the country for that year.

 In 2016, the University of Massachusetts Amherst recognized McClaurin as a distinguished alumna.
 In 2017, the National Women's Studies Association gave her a special award for "her contributions to the growth and vitality of NWSA" in her work at the Ford Foundation, where she oversaw grants that led to dramatic changes in the association.

+In 2021, McClaurin explained her inspiration for creating the Black Feminist Archive with Eshe Lewis.
+Throughout the interview, she discussed the importance of making Black women be known for their contributions and hard work within the anthropology field.
+The stories of the African American community needed to be seen and heard, and not be overlooked.

 Books

 McClaurin is the author or editor of: